jamesduncombe/veild/README.md

 ## Usage

-The quickest and easiest way to get started, assuming you've extracted the archieve and are in the directory:
+The quickest and easiest way to get started, assuming you've extracted the archive and are in the directory:

 ```sh
 sudo ./veild